 Hematoma (bleeding).
 A hematoma can cause an inflammatory reaction, which can lead to kapselkontraktion.

 At present capsular contraction occurs at approximately 10% of all breast enlargement operations world wide.
 This figure, however, is an average and vary depending on the type of prosthesis that is used.
-Studies have shown that the implant type and the surgical technique and aftercare that we use at the Victoriakliniken leads to an average capsular contraction frequency of approximately 5% over 15 years.
+Studies have shown that the implant type and the surgical technique and aftercare that we use at the Victoriakliniken leads to an average very low capsular contraction frequency.

 You can read more about this under Statistics.